 Note: left and right hand sides are mentioned in above are as viewed when sitting in the wheelchair.
-Ensure seat board is located on top of seat rails

-Ensure seat board is located on top of seat rasecurely and not between seat rails.
+Ensure seat board is located on top of seat rails securely and not between seat rails.

 Cushions

 Your wheelchair may be supplied or fitted with a cushion.
 These come in a variety of types and sizes.